vitaly-t/iter-ops/README.md

 ## About

-Basic operations on [Iterables], strictly for JavaScript native types.
+Basic operations on synchronous [Iterables], strictly for JavaScript native types.

 ![image](https://user-images.githubusercontent.com/5108906/141853837-9410c17f-8b97-4b4a-b2f2-0b4ff4efc77c.png)

-We do not use any synthetic types here, like Observable in RXJS, etc. It is strictly an [Iterable] on the input, and an [Iterable] on the output.
+We do not use any synthetic types here, like Observable in RXJS, etc. It is strictly a synchronous [Iterable] on the input, and a synchronous [Iterable] on the output.

 ## Installation